weather-gov/weather.gov/docs/dev/json-api.md

 A sample [Python script](./json-api-upload-example.py) is provided to help to aid in integration.
 Note that this script depends on the [requests](https://pypi.org/project/requests/) library.

 We also have [outside tests for uploads](../../tests/playwright/outside/api.spec.js).

+# IP Address Filtering

+To utilize IP address filtering, we are using a [route service](https://docs.cloudfoundry.org/services/route-services.html) which involves creating an user-provided service as a route service.
+To route, we use [Caddy](https://caddyserver.com/) as a [reverse proxy](../../proxy/Caddyfile).

+First, we make sure the Drupal instance is internally accessible via "apps.internal":

+    cf map-route weathergov-james apps.internal --hostname weathergov-james

+Second, we create an user provided service and supply the proxy and its public address:

+    cf create-user-provided-service proxy-weathergov-james -r https://proxy-weathergov-james-optimistic-kangaroo-jx.app.cloud.gov

+    cf bind-route-service app.cloud.gov proxy-weathergov-james --hostname weathergov-james

+We make sure the proxy can connect to Drupal via 61443:

+    cf add-network-policy proxy-weathergov-james weathergov-james -s james --protocol tcp --port 61443

+TODO: update architectural diagrams